Canary Islands vs. Azores

 Like to hit the town on your holiday?
 Then you probably want to head to Gran Canaria or Tenerife where you can party all night.
 In Tenerife head to Playa de las Américas, where you'll find clubs such as Tramps Tenerife and Sugareef Tenerife on the popular Veronicas strip.

 The nightlife on Gran Canaria is second to none.
-Playa del Ingles serves as the island's party capital, with countless bars, clubs and pubs to suit all tastes for the perfect night out.
-It's also a great LGBT-friendly holiday destination, with most of Gran Canaria's gay bars and clubs located here.
-Expect to see drag queens, regular 'Pride' processions and dress-up nights galore in a part of town where partying is a way of life and almost nothing is off limits.
+Playa del Ingles serves as the island's party capital, with countless bars, clubs and pubs to suit all tastes.
+It's also a great LGBTQ+ holiday destination, with most of Gran Canaria's gay bars and clubs here.
+Expect to see drag queens, regular 'Pride' processions and dress-up nights in a part of town where partying is a way of life and almost nothing is off limits.

 Which is best for hiking?

-Fans of the great outdoors are spoiled for choice, at either island chain.
-This is largely due to their rugged volcanic landscapes, and protected nature reserves.
+Fans of the great outdoors are spoiled for choice at either island chain.
+This is largely because of their rugged volcanic landscapes, and protected nature reserves.

-In the Azores you don't have to go off the beaten track to find beautiful hikes however, some of the most famous pathways on the islands are on São Miguel - the main island.
-The landscape here is so verdant it's fondly known at the "green island" - there's lush vegetation, beautiful lakes, volcanic craters and mountain peaks.
+In the Azores you don't have to go off the beaten track to find beautiful hikes.
+Some of the most famous pathways on the islands are on São Miguel - the main island.
+The landscape here is so verdant it's fondly known as the "green island" - there's lush vegetation, beautiful lakes, volcanic craters and mountain peaks.
 One of the must see spots on the island is the Vista do Rei - a viewpoint looking out over the twin lakes of Verde and Azul below.
-There's an easy 7.7km hike to the view point and it's well worth the views at the end.
+There's an easy 7.7km hike to the viewpoint and it's well worth the views at the end.

-Our verdict: if you enjoy getting out into nature, then the Azores are definitely the best choice!
+Our verdict: if you enjoy getting out into nature, then the Azores are definitely the better choice!

-Well this is unfortunate, we seem to have ended in a tie, but strangely this seems fair - whether Canary Islands or the Azores comes out on top for you really depends on what sort of holiday you're looking for.
-The Canary Islands are certainly more touristy and can be a little brasher at times, but actually once you step outside the resort then there's so much more to the Islands and so much more to explore.
-The Azores are a little more rustic and a lot quieter and we love this about them - they're certainly an outdoor lovers dream.
-They're growing in popularity in recent years, so visit now whilst they're still a little bit of a secret!
+Well we seem to have ended in a tie!
+But strangely this seems fair - whether the Canary Islands or the Azores come out on top for you really depends on what sort of holiday you're looking for.
+The Canary Islands are certainly more touristy and can be a little brasher at times, but once you step outside the resort there's so much more to them and much more to explore.
+The Azores are a little more rustic and a lot quieter and we love this about them - they're an outdoor lovers dream.
+They're growing in popularity in recent years, so visit now while they're still a little bit of a secret!

-Situated between the Azores to the west and the Canary Islands to the south is Madeira - a 4 island archipelago also tied to Portugal.
-The largest, and most visited is Madeira itself.
-Madeira, like the other islands, was also formed by volcanic activity, so boasts a similarly rugged landscape - this makes it an excellent spot for hiking.
-There is good infrastructure on the main island, and tourism is popular here (mainly around Funchal in the south) - so you can expect to see plenty of amenities, nightlife and the food here is great!
+With the Azores to the west and the Canary Islands to the south, Madeira is a 4-island archipelago tied to Portugal.
+The largest, and most visited island is Madeira itself.
+Like the other islands, it was formed by volcanic activity, so boasts a similarly rugged landscape making it an excellent spot for hiking.
+There is good infrastructure on the main island, and tourism is popular here (mainly around Funchal in the south) - so expect plenty of amenities, nightlife and great food!

-Due to it's rugged cliffs there aren't really any good beaches on Madeira, however some sand has been imported to make an artificial beach at Calheata to the west of Funchal.
-If you really want a sandy beach you'd need to make your way to Porto Santo a smaller island about 2.5 hours away via ferry - if you have the time it's well worth the trip.
+Because of its rugged cliffs there aren't really any big beaches on Madeira, but some sand has been imported to make an artificial beach at Calheata to the west of Funchal.
+If you really want a sandy beach make your way to Porto Santo - a smaller island about 2.5 hours away by ferry - it's well worth the trip if you have the time.

-We think Madeira is a perfect blend of the things we love about the Canary Islands and the Azores - the creature comforts that more tourism brings, plus the opportunities to get out and explore the outdoors and take in the stunning scenery.
+We think Madeira is the perfect blend of the things we love about the Canary Islands and the Azores - the creature comforts that more tourism brings, plus the opportunity to get out, explore the outdoors and take in the stunning scenery.

 Practical Info